Projecte4-Webs-al-punt/Projecte4-Gestor-de-Torns-Professors/README.md

 ## About Tutory.cat

-Laravel is a web application framework with expressive, elegant syntax.
+Tutory.cat is a web application Project with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Tutory.cat takes the pain out of development by easing common tasks used in many web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).